The surface temperature of Europa: Introduction

-The brightness temperature of Europa was estimated by \cite{Spencer-Tamppari-Martin-et-al-1999:temperatures}, based on measurements performed by the Galileo spacecraft.
-This study estimated the diurnal temperature cycle at the low latitudes to be between 86\degree{K} and 132\degree{K} and also provided spatial snapshots of surface temperatures up to, roughly, 70\degree{} latitude.
-Still, the diurnal mean temperature for latitudes poleward of 15\degree{} and the temperatures at the high latitudes were not estimated.
-The polar region temperatures are important as in these regions, the internal heating significantly affects the surface temperatures, and measurements of surface temperatures in these regions may help to estimate the internal heating rate and, consequently, the thickness of the ice.
+The brightness temperature of Europa was measured by \cite{Spencer-Tamppari-Martin-et-al-1999:temperatures} and \cite{Rathbun-Rodriguez-Spencer-2010:galileo}, based on measurements performed by the Galileo spacecraft.
+They measured the diurnal temperature cycle at the low latitudes to be between 86 {K} and 132 {K} and also provided spatial snapshots of surface temperatures up to, roughly, 70\degree{} latitude.
+Still, the diurnal mean temperature for latitudes poleward of 15\degree{} and the temperatures at the high latitudes were not measured.
+The polar region temperatures are important as in these regions, the internal heating significantly affects the surface temperatures, and measurements of surface temperatures in these regions may help to estimate the internal heating rate and, consequently, the thickness of the ice \cite[see, e.g.,][]{Ashkenazy-Sayag-Tziperman-2018:dynamics}.
 The dependence of surface temperature on the internal heating is studied here.

-Below we first present our approximation for the incoming solar radiation to Europa (Section \ref{sec:solar}).
+Below we first discuss the diurnal, seasonal, and annual mean incoming solar radiation to Europa (Section \ref{sec:solar}).
+Some of Jupiter's longwave radiation is absorbed by Europa, and this effect is quantified in Section \ref{sec:jupiter}.
 We then quantify the effect of Europa's eclipse, i.e., the relative time that Europa is within the shadow of Jupiter (Section \ref{sec:eclipse}).
 Next we calculate the surface temperature of Europa (Section \ref{sec:surfT}).
 A summary and discussion close the paper (Section \ref{sec:summary}).
-A very rough estimation of the mean thickness of Europa's icy shell as a function of the internal heating rate is detailed in Appendix~\ref{sec:ice-depth}.
+A very rough estimation of the mean thickness of Europa's icy shell as a function of the internal heating rate is detailed in Section \ref{sec:ice-depth}.
 The parameters that are used in this study are listed in Table \ref{table:params}.